Leaked texts of the Trans-Pacific Partnership (TPP) Free Trade Agreement continue to reveal a bonanza of special rights for big corporations.

 The TPP drug formularies chapter can be found online here (October 2011)

-Analysis of the TPP drug formularies chapter:
+Analysis of the original TPP drug formularies leak:

 AARP, AFSCME and Consumers Union Letter on the TPP and U.S. Healthcare Programs